 Types of Renovation Work That Require an HDB Permit

-Here are a few works that will need an HDB renovation permit before you proceed to make any changes to your home:
+Here are a few changes that will need an HDB renovation permit before you proceed:

-Flooring is an important part of your home interior design and can really change the aesthetic of your space based on what you use.
+Flooring is an important part of your home interior design and, based on your choice of material, can really change the aesthetic of your space.
 When you buy an HDB flat, the chances of you getting the flooring material of your dreams can be fairly low.
 You might want to change the original flooring to something more in line with your style.
 However, if this change involves hacking or intensive floor treatments, you will need an HDB permit to proceed.

 Nevertheless, there are a few ways you can manage a floor change without a permit.
 One simple solution is by overlaying your floors with vinyl flooring.
-But if you’re looking to make structural or elevation changes to your floors, an HDB hacking permit is mandatory.
+But if you’re looking to make structural or elevation changes to your floors, a renovation permit for your HDB is mandatory.

 #2: Sanitation, Plumbing and Related Work in Bathrooms

-Bathrooms can be one main area where you’d like to make significant improvements.
-But if you have a new BTO, you might not be able to make changes to the walls and floors until the first three years of ownership.
-This is because HDB installs a waterproofing membrane that needs time to stabilise before it is replaced.
+Bathrooms can be one area where new homeowners like to make significant improvements.
+But if you have a new BTO, you might not be able to make changes to the walls and floors until the first three years of ownership, as per HDB renovation permit guidelines.
+This is because the HDB installs a waterproofing membrane that needs time to stabilise before it is replaced.